-Initial I have received and reviewed the Athletics Schools Code of Conduct (Policy 2401) and I accept that I have a responsibility to represent my school and community in a positive manner and will conduct myself with honesty, integrity, and respect for others at all times.
-I understand that I must be in attendance at school in order to practice, compete, or participate in athletics or extracurricular activities and will provide written notice, signed by my parent/guardian, when I need to miss practice, meeting, or any event.
-I agree to follow all expectations outlined i Stafford County Public Schools' Student C of Conduct as well as the I will not engage in and will not be tolerant abusive language, harassment, hazing, stalk If I witness such acts perpetrated by others, king, sexual violence, or any other c onduct prohibited by law.
-I will not engage in any act, including via s involuntarily, to abuse, mistreatment, humi perpetrated by others, I will report them to liation, harassment, or intimidation.
-If I witness such acts I will not consume or use alcoholic beverag tobacco, or illegal drugs. ges, energy drinks, dietary suppleme ents, anabolic steroids, I will follow all locker room rules and meet t locker room behavioral expectation ns at all times.
-If I observe a fellow student in distress of a any kind, I will notify a coach or act ivity sponsor immediately.
-I understand that failure to conduct myself Activities Code of Conduct, Stafford Coun- statements, may result in sanctions, ranging dismissal from the team, and suspension or ty Public Schools' Student Code of g from limited participation up to an Conduct, and in the above d including suspension or School Grade Sport/Activity Student Name (print) Student Signature Date Parent/Guardian Name (print) Parent/Guardian Signature Date
+Initia λl e Athletics and Activities Code of Conduc Conduct (Policy 2401) and agree to meet ility to represent my school and communit with honesty, integrity, and respect for ot participate in athletics or extract tendance at school in order to practice, courricular activities and will provide written miss practice, meeting, or any event. s outlined in the Athletics and Activities Co lic Schools' Student Code of Conduct. ode of Conduct as property, abusive language, har pe tolerant of violent acts, including assautassment, hazing, stalking, sexual violence itness such acts perpetrated by others, I w e, or any other I will not engage in any act, inclivoluntarily or involuntarily, to ab uding via social media, that subjects anotluse, mistreatment, humiliation, harassme y others, I will report them to my coach, s nt, or intimidation.
+If I olic beverages, energy drinks, dietary supples. olements, anabolic I will follow all locker room rules and meet locker room behavioral expecta ations at all times. istress of any kind, I will notify a coach or immediately.
+I understand that failure to cond and Activities Code of Conduct, uct myself responsibly, as stated and imp Stafford County Public Schools' Student ay result in sanctions, ranging from limited lied in the Athletics Code of Conduct, missal from the team, and suspension or School Grade Sport/Activity Student Name (print) Student Signature Date Parent/Guardian Name (print) Parent/Guardian Signature Date